-- 11. Mr N has complained that the Employer has not paid all the contributions due to his Scheme account. - 12.
-The available evidence supports the view that employee contributions were deducted but held back by the Employer and not paid into the Scheme.
-The Employer failed to rectify this and did not engage with either my Office or Mr N. It has also failed to respond to the Caseworker's Opinion. - 13.
-The Employer's failure to pay employee and employer contributions into the Scheme amounts to unjust enrichment and has caused Mr N to suffer a financial loss.
-The Employer shall take remedial action to put this right. - 14.
-Mr N is entitled to a distress and inconvenience award in respect of the serious ongoing non-financial injustice which he has suffered.
+- 15. The Employer's failure to pay employee and employer contributions into the Scheme amounts to unjust enrichment and has caused Mr N to suffer a financial loss.
+The Employer shall take remedial action to put this right. - 16.
+Mr N is entitled to a distress and inconvenience award in respect of the significant ongoing non-financial injustice which he has suffered.
 This was exacerbated by its failure to respond during my Office's investigation into Mr N's complaint.